Significance - AP Statistics

 A type II error occurs when the null hypothesis is false, but fails to be rejected.

-Because the null hypothesis was true, but rejected, they made a Type I error.
+Because the null hypothesis was false, but had failed to be rejected, they made a Type II error.

 ← Didn't Know|Knew It →